giantswarm/docs/src/content/reference/gsctl/create-kubeconfig.md

   --tenant-internal=true
 ```

-Here , the file `kubeconfig.yaml` will be created and will container internal
+Here, the file `kubeconfig.yaml` will be created and it will contain an internal
 Kubernetes API fqdn reference in `server` field.
 Currently, only AWS supports
 internal Kubernetes API access.